AnyBlok/AnyBlok/doc/README.rst

 We will write a simple application which connect to an existing database:

 * Worker
-    - Have a name
+    - name: worker name
-    - Have a desk(Room)
+    - desk (Room): the room where the worker works
-    - Can have a position
+    - position: worker position (manager, employee...)
 * Room
-    - Have a number
+    - number: discribe the room in the office
-    - Have an address
+    - address: postal address
-    - have workers
+    - workers: men and women working in that room
-* Adress
+* Address
-    - Have a street
+    - street
-    - have a zipcode
+    - zipcode
-    - have a city
+    - city
-    - have rooms
+    - rooms: room list
 * Position
-    - Have a name
+    - name: position name

 Create your Blok group
 ----------------------